 LGBTI PROGRAM OFFICER

-International Institute on Race, Equality and Human Rights
+Institute on Race, Equality and Human Rights

 Location: Washington, D.C.

-The International Institute on Race, Equality and Human Rights is a human rights organization created in 2014 working in partnership with local activists in Latin America to build grassroots movements that promote and protect the rights of populations marginalized because of gender, ethnicity, race, socioeconomic status, sexual orientation, gender identity or disability.
+The International Institute on Race, Equality and Human Rights is a new human rights organization created in 2015 working in partnership with local activists in Latin America to build grassroots movements that promote and protect the rights of populations marginalized because of gender, ethnicity, race, socioeconomic status, sexual orientation, gender identity or disability.

 The Institute has a dynamic capacity-building approach to promote the rights of Afro-Latinos, LGBTI people, indigenous peoples, women and other marginalized communities.
 Using a combination of litigation, community mobilization, human rights reporting, research and advocacy at the domestic and international level, we join our partners in developing and implementing strategies for change.
 We work with our partners to combat racial discrimination and discrimination based on sexual orientation and gender identity (SOGI) through a holistic, multi-faceted approach.
 Critical to this work is expanding the role of NGOs representing marginalized communities at the regional level.
 Hence our program includes building the capacity of our partners to advocate for the full incorporation of discrimination issues at the Organization of American States (OAS) and to litigate within the Inter-American human rights system, in coordination with capacity-building to pursue domestic litigation, policy advocacy and community mobilization.
+Using the Universal System is crucial for the advancement of human rights in particular the treaty bodies and special procedures such as the UN CERD Committee and the CEDAW.
+The Institute works extensively in the UN system.

 Salary: Commensurate with experience and scale in non-governmental organizations.